 People’s City Report Card

-Most New Yorkers recognize—and even the tourists know—that the heart of New York is not at the Met or Lincoln Center, but in the hustle and bustle, the cacophonous mix of ethnic groups, social classes, and the arts that makes this city great.
+Most New Yorkers recognize—and even the tourists know—that the heart of New York City is found not only at the Met or Lincoln Center, but in the hustle and bustle, the cacophonous mix of ethnic groups, social classes, and the arts.
 Increasingly, we are aware of the pressures that are forcing new immigrants, artists, and working people out of the city and making it more difficult for them to express their traditions, culture, and art.
-With passionate interest in what’s distinctive about New York, we have issued, for the fourth year, the People’s City Report Card 2014.
-Your support makes it possible for us to take on this cultural watchdog role.
-Please click here to include us in your end-of-year tax deductible contributions.
-Here is some of what’s been happening to the city’s grassroots cultural life this year:
+With passionate interest in what’s distinctive and local about New York, we have issued, for the fifth year, the People’s City Report Card 2015.
+Our first Report Card for the de Blasio administration shows that he is, in large part, seeking to fulfill his campaign promise to support New York’s grassroots cultures.
+Become a member and help us keep the grassroots growing!